CSUEB-CS401-02-SP25-Group-Project-1/parking-garage-system/design/Design_Document.md

 - Tickets can be searched by ID within a garage's record, useful for:
     - Returning customers attempting to leave
     - Employees needing to look up and manage specific tickets
-### TicketStatus Enum
-- `Parking`: The vehicle has entered and is parked
-- `Leaving`: The vehicle is about to leave, payment is being processed
-- `Paid`: The payment has been completed
 ### Garage Class
 - Represents a physical parking garage in the system
 - Aggregates all tickets associated with the garage (vehicles currently parked)